Opposition to Haile Selassie: Famine in Wollo and Tigray

 In 1974, Haile Selassie was criticized for concealing the famine existence in Wollo 1972–73.
 Addis Ababa University Professor Mesfin Woldemariam documented that the 1958 and 1966 famines in Tigray and Wollo treated as official indifference, affected the peasants, and was considered one of Haile Selassie notorious reputation for these chained events.

 The 1958 famine in Tigray went without government relief.
 In 1965/6, famines from Were Ilu province arrived to Ministry of the Interior in November 1965, one month after the situation became clear to the local police, without measure taken.
-It took 302 days to reach the Emperor, who then respond to the Ministry to act, a required request to Wollo authority to send list of names of people who died from famine.
+It took 302 days to reach the Emperor, who then responded to the Ministry to act, a required request to Wollo authority to send list of names of people who died from famine.
 Small relief distribution was set up.

 Eritrean federation with Ethiopia

 After being a colony of Italy since 1882, Eritrea was placed under British military administration in 1941, in the course of East African Campaign.
 In 1947, Italy renounced all rights and titles and possession of locality Eritrea under a peace treaty.
 The UN General Assembly held meeting about the fate of Eritrea, in which the majority of the delegates voted for the federation with Ethiopia, which Eritrea became constituent state of the federation of Ethiopia and Eritrea in 1952.
 This was met with discontent among the Eritrean separatist movement and eventually led to the formation of the Eritrean Liberation Front (ELF) in 1961.
 Hamid Idris Awate officially began armed resistance against the government of Ethiopia on 1 September 1961, resulting in the Eritrean War of Independence in 1962.
 In 1962, Emperor Haile Selassie unilaterally dissolved the federation and the Eritrean parliament and annexed the country.

 On 14 November 1962, the Ethiopian government breached the terms of the UN Resolution 390 (A) and its own volition annexed Eritrea determining it a province.
+By the late 1960s, a substantial portion of the imperial army was being tied down by the Eritrean Liberation Front.